mikeplavsky/InterviewAngularApp/README.md

 # Description

-This is partly implemented application that dispays hardcoded data.
+`no-code` branch contains partly implemented application that displays hardcoded data.

 You have to implement loading data by http and displaying it with **ChartComponent**.
 Use `assets/account1.json` and `assets/account2.json` files as datasource endpoints (let's assume these are backend responses).